phaustin/quantecon-example/book/docs/getting_started.md

 Other libraries can be installed with `pip`.

-One library we\'ll be using is [QuantEcon.py](http://quantecon.org/quantecon-py).
+One library we'll be using is [QuantEcon.py](http://quantecon.org/quantecon-py).

 (gs_install_qe)=